NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages.md

     nuget SetApiKey Your-API-Key
     ```

-2. After publishing your primary package to nuget.org, push the symbol package as follows, which will automatically use symbolsource.org as the target because of the `.symbols` in the filename:
+2. After publishing your primary package to nuget.org, push the legacy symbol package as follows, which will automatically use symbolsource.org as the target because of the `.symbols` in the filename:

     ```cli
     nuget push MyPackage.symbols.nupkg
     ```

-3. To publish to a different symbol repository, or to push a symbol package that doesn't follow the naming convention, use the `-Source` option:
+3. To publish to a different symbol repository, or to push a legacy symbol package that doesn't follow the naming convention, use the `-Source` option:

     ```cli
     nuget push MyPackage.symbols.nupkg -source https://nuget.smbsrc.net/